-Here, Z is the reference impedance for the incoming port (column 1 --> port 1, and column 2 --> port 2).
+Here, Z is the reference impedance for the incoming port (column 1 --> port 1, and column 2 --> port 2), which in the above are assumed to have equal values.
 See this article from Caspers (starting on page 87) for ABCD parameters for some common 2-port networks, including transmission lines.
-Here we have a simple definition of S11:
+Here we have a simple definition of the S11 parameter:

 - S11 is defined as the reflection coefficient between the port impedance and the network's input impedance (looking from the source end to the load end).